 - Decreased sensitivity to pain, heat and cold

 - Paralysis that may occur in varying degrees and in different parts of the body, depending on which nerves are compressed

-- Scoliosis or other spinal deformity resulting from a large, but benign tumor
+- Scoliosis or other spinal deformity resulting from a large and/or destructive tumor

 A thorough medical examination with emphasis on back pain and neurological deficits is the first step to diagnosing a spinal tumor.
 Radiological tests are required for an accurate and positive diagnosis.